mihirm05/detecting-edible-nuts/README.md

 # Description

-A detailed presentation has been provided in the file Presentation.pdf
+A detailed explanation has been provided in the file Presentation.pdf